 What is the best yoga mat?

 With so many yoga mats out there, it’s hard to know which one to buy!
-Here is my personal take on mats, and a link to a more thorough article by my pals at Reviews.Com.
+Here is my personal take on mats, and a link to a more thorough article by the folks at Runner Click and Reviews.Com.

 My personal faves